WebexSamples/hookbuster/README.md

 INFO: token authenticated as Bot
 ?
 Enter a port you will forward messages to > 5000
 !
 5000
 ?
-Select resource [ a - all, r - rooms, m - messages, mm - memberships ] > m
+Select resource [ a - all, r - rooms, m - messages, mm - memberships, aa - attachmentActions ] > a
-!
-MESSAGES
-?
-Select event [  a - all, c - created, d - deleted ] > a
-!
-ALL
+INFO: Listening for events from the rooms resource
+INFO: Registered handler to forward  rooms:created events
+INFO: Registered handler to forward  rooms:updated events
 INFO: Listening for events from the messages resource
 INFO: Registered handler to forward  messages:created events
 INFO: Registered handler to forward  messages:deleted events
+INFO: Listening for events from the memberships resource
+INFO: Registered handler to forward  memberships:created events
+INFO: Registered handler to forward  memberships:updated events
+INFO: Registered handler to forward  memberships:deleted events
+INFO: Listening for events from the attachmentActions resource
+INFO: Registered handler to forward  attachmentActions:created events
 ```

 **Tip**: you can use the [javabot](https://github.com/WebexSamples/javabot) to test how this app works.
 Start **javabot** with your access token and enter a localhost port, where **javabot** will listen to incoming messages.
 While both apps are running, open a Webex Teams space with the bot, whose access token you used and say **hello**.
 It should greet you back. :wave: